West Florida wins Division II title, 48-40 over Minnesota St

 The Argonauts ended defending champ Valdosta State’s 25-game winning streak in the second round, Lenoir-Rhyne’s 15-game home winning streak in the quarterfinals and 2018 finalist Ferris State’s 14-win run at home in the semifinals.

-West Florida, the first NCAA football team to reach the postseason twice in its first four years of existence, improved to 9-1 in the playoffs.
-The Argonauts lost to Texas A&M-Commerce in the 2017 championship game.
+West Florida, the first NCAA football team to reach the postseason twice in its first four years of existence, improved to 9-1 in the playoffs, including 8-0 on the road.
+The loss was to Texas A&M-Commerce in the 2017 championship game.

+“That’s a heck of a run,” Shinnick said.
+“They didn’t care where they were playing.
+They didn’t care who they were playing.
+They didn’t care when they were playing.
+They were just going to find a way.”

 It was also the second title game appearance for the Mavericks, who entered the game with the top scoring offense in Division II and the No. 2 scoring defense but were trumped on both counts.